 And this is how you train yourself to permanently love vegetables.

 I did this experiment myself, and started craving veggies after 3 days.
 I had to stop the experiment and go eat two salads.

 Honestly, you’re probably not going to last the whole week either.
 And it’s going to profoundly change how you view food.

 So yeah, in summary, get yourself to crave veggies, then eat a bunch of them.

-(Oh, and as long as I’m talking about stuff that you should eat, I’ll say this, too: You can also eat as much lean meat and fish as you want.
-You don’t necessarily have to go crazy, like with fiber, but feel free to eat as much protein as you want.)
+(Oh, and as long as I’m talking about stuff that you should eat, I’ll say this, too: You can also eat as much lean meat and fish as you want.)

 Tactic 3: CUT refined, added sugar.

 Your body needs some fat.
 It needs some carbs.
 It needs protein.
 It needs some sugar – the naturally occurring kind that comes paired with fiber, in various plants.